calubrecht/CrimsonSkies/README.md

     not imagined in the early 90's.
 One feature will be a client based area build that will allow for dragging and dropping over rooms on a map (I had originally completed a program that did this back in 2000 and I will start from that concept).
-  - I may use this as a base to port the code to a modern language like C# that will run on both Linux (through Mono) and Windows and implement an easy to use modern database.
   - I will be using both Nano on the Linux side and Visual Studio on the Windows side to program for this (you can use anything you want if you decide to edit).
-Visual Studio 2013 allows some pretty cool intellisense which makes coding in C in this project way friendly than back in the day when I was using solely pico.
+Visual Studio 2013 allows some pretty cool intellisense which makes coding in C in this project way friendlier than back in the day when I was using solely pico.
 The solution will compile and is fully debugable with Visual Studio which means you can run it and when it crashes you'll be sitting on the line of code that caused it when everything or you can easily step into, over and out